creationix/jack/types.md

 Unicode string.

 ### Supported Operators

  - @add string string - concatenates two strings and results in a new string
  - All comparator operators
  - @get and @len - extracts a single character at an index and gives character length.

+## Buffer

+Raw binary data as byte array.

+Only @get @set and @len operators can be used on this type.

 ## Integer